 There are generally close to 100 Theatre majors; some of them minoring and/or double majoring in theatre and another field.
 Students receive an exceptional degree of individual attention from our 11 full-time faculty members.

 WHAT KINDS OF SHOWS DO YOU DO AND HOW MANY?

 We are committed to exposing our students to a range of material by balancing realism with classical works (including Shakespeare), musical theatre, modern and contemporary plays, puppetry, and diverse period styles.
 Our department has received national recognition for its unique approach to classical works and its commitment to complex plays.
 We have also premiered new plays (including commissioned pieces by internationally renowned playwrights) and student-faculty devised works that attempt to expand the boundaries of what theatre can be.

 WHAT DO YOUR GRADUATES DO?

 UMBC Theatre students often enter professional internships or employment immediately upon graduation (and many build on professional theatre internships begun as part of their undergraduate education).
 Our graduates have become actors on stage, in film, television, and internet series as well as theatre producers, directors, makeup artists, designers, crafts specialists, theatre educators, stage managers, technical directors, technicians, writers, and theatre administrators.
-UMBC Theatre alumni have been accepted to highly competitive graduate programs, including the Yale School of Drama, California Institute of the Arts, New York University, The University of California at Irvine, and the North Carolina School of the Arts.
+UMBC Theatre alumni have been accepted into highly competitive graduate programs, including the Yale School of Drama, California Institute of the Arts, New York University, The University of California at Irvine, and the North Carolina School of the Arts.
 UMBC Theatre alumni have joined the faculty of universities across the country.

-The Theatre major provides an excellent foundation for a great many careers, and our graduates have proven how diverse the opportunities are.
-Many UMBC Theatre alumni are succeeding in fields as divergent as business, education, law and social work, and can attribute their skills to the team-building, critical thinking, and self-discipline they learned at UMBC Theatre.
+The Theatre major provides an excellent foundation for a great many careers, and our graduates have proven how diverse the opportunities are (see Noteable Alumni).
+Many UMBC Theatre alumni are succeeding in fields as divergent as business, education, law, and social work.
+They attribute their skills to the team-building, critical thinking, and self-discipline they learned at UMBC Theatre.